Can contact Lenses Correct Presbyopia?

 - Contact lenses plus a pair of reading glasses.
 If you spend hours a day reading, doing needlepoint, writing by hand or doing other close work, it may make sense to wear close-vision glasses over the top of your distance contact lenses when you are doing extended near tasks.

-Choosing whether contact lenses or glasses is best method of correcting your presbyopia depends a lot on your particular case and your personal preferences.
-Some people do not like the idea of eyeglasses on their face, especially if they've never worn glasses before.
+Choosing whether contact lenses or glasses is the best method of correcting your presbyopia depends a lot on your particular case and your personal preferences.
+Some people do not like the idea of eyeglasses on their faces, especially if they've never worn glasses before.
 Others cannot get used to contact lenses or are not keen on putting their fingers in their eyes.
 Your optometrist can work with you to discover what methods you are comfortable trying.
 It's not at all uncommon to need to try a few different solutions before finding the one that's best for you and your circumstances.

 As you can see, there are many different options available for treating this perfectly normal consequence of aging.
 With so many options available, there's no need to go through life holding reading materials at arm's length or giving up your favourite hobbies.
 Speak to your Optometrist about the options he or she would recommend.
 There's no reason to suffer with poor vision when correction is often just an ye test away.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP